 From solid shampoo bars to bath bombs and soaps, nude is not new to Lush.
 But in a time when plastic pollution is a growing problem, it makes even more sense to branch out and push the boundaries just a little further.

-The 2017 Christmas range saw all sorts of exciting nuddy goodies, from naked solid body conditioners that melted sumptuously onto the skin to solid shower gels that were packed with juicy ingredients.
+The 2017 and 2018 Christmas ranges saw all sorts of exciting nuddy goodies, from naked solid body conditioners that melted sumptuously onto the skin to solid shower gels that were packed with juicy ingredients.
 The all-year-round range boasts approximately 60% naked products, including solid shampoo bars that are great for travel and the equivalent to three 250g bottles, and solid henna hair dyes that leave the hair gloriously glossy after coating it in a protective layer of cocoa butter like varnish.
 Forget liquid bubble bath, try bath bombs that foam, fizz and refresh, bubble bars that create clouds of bubbles in the tub, and bath oils that leave the skin silky smooth.
 No need for bottled massage oil, take a chance on indulgent massage bars; based in cocoa butter to moisturise, with a plethora of other benefits, like aduki beans to stimulate and warm the muscles, and lavender oil to calm and balance the skin and the senses.

 Naked shower gel has a completely different formula to solid soap